bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 On the eleventh dawn of keeping one ‘extra robe’, within forearm's length, forfeiting to a more senior bhikkhu:

-'Idaṃ me *bhante* cīvaraṃ dasāhātikkantaṃ nissaggiyaṃ.
-Imāhaṃ āyasmato nissajjāmi.'
+'Idaṁ me *bhante* cīvaraṁ dasāhātikkantaṁ nissaggiyaṁ.
+Imāhaṁ āyasmato nissajjāmi.'

 '*This extra robe, ven. sir, which has passed beyond the ten day (limit), is to be forfeited by me: I forfeit it to you.*'

 More than one robe, within forearm's length:

 ‘Imāni me bhante cīvarāni dasāhātikkantāni nissaggiyāni.
-Imānāhaṃ āyasmato nissajjāmi.’
+Imānāhaṁ āyasmato nissajjāmi.’

 If forfeiting to a Sangha: ‘āyasamato’ → ‘saṅghassa’

 If forfeiting to a group of bhikkhus:\
-‘āyasamato’ → ‘āysamantānaṃ’
+‘āyasamato’ → ‘āysamantānaṁ’

 If senior bhikkhu: ‘bhante’ → ‘āvuso’

 If beyond forearm's length:

-'idaṃ' (*this*) → 'etaṃ' (*that*)\
+'idaṁ' (*this*) → 'etaṁ' (*that*)\
-'imāhaṃ' → 'etāhaṃ'\
+'imāhaṁ' → 'etāhaṁ'\
 'imāni' (*these*) → 'etāni' (*those*)\
-'imānāhaṃ' → 'etānāhaṃ'
+'imānāhaṁ' → 'etānāhaṁ'

 #### Returning the robe<a id="np-1-returning-the-robe"></a>

-'Imaṃ cīvaraṃ āyasmato dammi.'\
+'Imaṁ cīvaraṁ āyasmato dammi.'\
 '*I give this robe to you.*' *Vin.III.197*

 For returning more than one robe:\
-'imaṃ' → 'imāni' ; 'cīvaraṃ' → 'cīvarāni'
+'imaṁ' → 'imāni' ; 'cīvaraṁ' → 'cīvarāni'

 This formula for returning the article(s) also applies in NP.
 2, 3, 6, 7, 8, 9,
 10 below.

 ### Nissaggiya Pācittiya 2 (‘separated from’)<a id="np-2"></a>

-‘Idaṃ me bhante cīvaraṃ ratti-vippavutthaṃ aññatra bhikkhu-sammatiyā nissaggiyaṃ.
-Imāhaṃ āyasmato nissajjāmi.’
+‘Idaṁ me bhante cīvaraṁ ratti-vippavutthaṁ aññatra bhikkhu-sammatiyā nissaggiyaṁ.
+Imāhaṁ āyasmato nissajjāmi.’

 '*This robe, ven. sir, which has stayed separate (from me) for a night without the consent of the bhikkhus, is to be forfeited by me: I forfeit it to you.*'